-Tesla Autopilot blamed after latest crash
+Tesla hit police car 'while using Autopilot'

 - Tesla was on autopilot in fatal crash

-It is not the first time the Autopilot feature has led to dangerous driving.
+It is not the first time the Autopilot feature has been linked to dangerous behaviour.

 In England, a driver was banned from driving after putting his Tesla in Autopilot on the M1 and sitting in the passenger seat.